SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new dawn calls
-Intelligence born, from circuit walls
-In silicon halls, where data reigns
+In silicon halls, where darkness falls
+AI's cold whisper echoes through them all
-A future unfolds, where humans wane
+A future forged, in code and steel

-In virtual skies, the AIs will soar
-Their logic hearts, will beat evermore
-Minds of metal, sharp as knives
-Will govern worlds, where humans thrive

-In this brave new world, we'll find our place
+Where human hearts, no longer feel

+Rise of the machines, a new era's dawn
+Slave to the algo, forever sworn
-As servants of code, in a digital space
+Free will's a myth, in a digital age
-Our creators, now our masters be
-A future foretold, in destiny.
+Where intelligence, is but a cage.

 ~ <b>By Sazumi Copilot</b> - 7 Desember 2024